tbuser/paperclip/README.md

-Note: The Thoughtbot guys have indicated that they don't want to pull any code into the official Paperclip mainline that they don't personally use on projects, so until they discover the joy of Cloud Files, this fork is available as the {paperclip-cloudfiles gem}[http://gemcutter.org/gems/paperclip-cloudfiles] on Gemcutter's gem server.
+Note: The Thoughtbot guys have indicated that they don't want to pull any code into the official Paperclip mainline that they don't personally use on projects, so until they discover the joy of Cloud Files, this fork is available on RubyGems.org at http://rubygems.org/gems/paperclip-cloudfiles

 The complete [RDoc](http://rdoc.info/github/minter/paperclip) is online.